University of Texas at San Antonio: Athletics

-UTSA is San Antonio's only NCAA Division I FBS institution and is currently a member of The American Athletic Conference (AAC).
-The Roadrunners compete in 17 intercollegiate sports including baseball, men's and women's basketball, men's and women's cross country, football, men's and women's golf, women's soccer, softball, men's and women's tennis, men's and women's indoor and outdoor track and field, and women's volleyball.
-The university has hosted 17 NCAA Division I Championships since 1997 including four men's Final Fours, two women's Final Fours and a pair of women's Volleyball Championships.
+UTSA is San Antonio's only NCAA Division I Football Bowl Subdivision institution and is currently a member of the American Athletic Conference (AAC).
+The Roadrunners compete in 17 intercollegiate sports, including baseball, men's and women's basketball, men's and women's cross country, football, men's and women's golf, women's soccer, softball, men's and women's tennis, men's and women's indoor and outdoor track and field, and women's volleyball.
+The university has hosted 17 NCAA Division I championships since 1997, including four men's Final Fours, two women's Final Fours, and a pair of women's Volleyball Championships.
 UTSA has captured more than 70 conference championships, appeared in more than 50 NCAA postseason appearances, and has garnered two NCA national championships.
-The home of the UTSA basketball and volleyball teams is the Convocation Center, a multipurpose arena with more than 4,000 seats at the UTSA Main Campus.
+Basketball and volleyball games are hosted at the Convocation Center.
 The Park West Athletics Complex opened in 2013 as the home of the soccer and track & field programs.
-The baseball, softball and tennis teams all play at on-campus facilities.
+The baseball, softball, and tennis teams all play at on-campus facilities.

 UTSA maintains a rivalry with Texas State University in a series known as the I-35 Rivalry.
 Separated by about 50 miles (~80 km), both schools have been conference rivals since 1991, first in the Southland Conference and then in the Western Athletic Conference (WAC).
-UTSA and Texas State are now in different conferences, with UTSA in The American Athletic Conference (AAC) and Texas State in the Sun Belt Conference.
-The leadership of both universities have stated their interest in preserving the football rivalry, even as the institutions are in different conferences.
+UTSA and Texas State are now in different conferences, with UTSA in the American Athletic Conference (AAC) and Texas State in the Sun Belt Conference.
+The leadership of both universities has stated its interest in preserving the football rivalry, even as the institutions are in different conferences.

-In 2019, after working closely with Brenda Tracy who is the founder of the national campaign and non-profit SetTheExpectation, UTSA became the first university in the nation to implement the Tracy Rule which is the most comprehensive Serious Misconduct rule in the NCAA.The rule ensures that a current or prospective student-athlete who has been convicted of, pleaded guilty or no contest to a felony or misdemeanor involving Serious Misconduct, has been found a delinquent in relationship to a juvenile code equivalent, or has been disciplined by the university or athletic department at any time during enrollment at any collegiate institution (excluding temporary disciplinary action during an investigation) due to Serious Misconduct shall not be eligible for athletically related financial aid, practice or competition at The University of Texas at San Antonio.